1app.energy Blog

 Choose Agile if:

-• Your battery can be dispatched automatically based on published half-hourly prices
+• Your battery can be dispatched through supported automation based on published half-hourly prices

 • You have solar and want to capture negative-price windows during the day